 top of page

-Allahabad High Court Limits Section 74 GST Proceedings in Landmark Ruling
+Landmark Ruling by Allahabad High Court on Section 74 GST Proceedings

-The Allahabad High Court has delivered yet another landmark ruling restricting the arbitrary use of Section 74 GST proceedings, reinforcing that allegations of fake ITC, circular trading, or non-existent suppliers must be backed by concrete evidence of fraud.
+The Allahabad High Court has delivered a landmark ruling that restricts the arbitrary use of Section 74 GST proceedings.
+This ruling emphasizes that allegations of fake Input Tax Credit (ITC), circular trading, or non-existent suppliers must be backed by concrete evidence of fraud.

 • Wrongful invocation of Section 74